ppetrovtv/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

     label.new(bar_index, na, yloc=yloc.abovebar, text=t,
     color=hist ? color.green : color.red)

-We begin by adding the "Bar States" study to a yearly chart and take a screenshot before any real-time update is received.
+We begin by adding the "Bar States" study to a yearly chart and take a screenshot before any realtime update is received.
 This shows the *first* and the *last* bars, and the fact that all bars are *new* ones:

 .. image:: images/barstates_history_only.png

-When a real-time update is received, the picture changes slightly.
-The current bar is no longer a historical bar, it has become a real-time bar.
+When a realtime update is received, the picture changes slightly.
+The current bar is no longer a historical bar, it has become a realtime bar.
 Additionally, it is neither *new* nor *confirmed*, which we indicate with the *intra-bar* text in the label.

 .. image:: images/barstates_history_then_realtime.png

-This is a screenshot of the same symbol at a 1 minute timeframe, after a few real-time bars have elapsed.
+This is a screenshot of the same symbol at a 1 minute timeframe, after a few realtime bars have elapsed.
-The elapsed real-time bars show the *confirmed* state.
+The elapsed realtime bars show the *confirmed* state.

 .. image:: images/barstates_history_then_more_realtime.png